OmegaDevGroup/.github/profile/README.md

 # 🌐 Members & Affiliates 👾
 - TheGigaDev | NYC | Frontend (html, css, js) Backend (php, nodejs, typescript, csharp, python)
-- Indigitals | Chicago | Frontend (html, css, js) Backend (php, nodejs, java, python)
+- Indigitals | Jamaica | Frontend (html, css, js) Backend (php, nodejs, java, python, C, Rust, C++)

 # ❓ Business Enquiries 💬
-Contact gigadev.max@gmail.com for any business enquiries or commissions.
+Contact omegadevhelp@proton.me for any business enquiries or commissions.
 Requests will also be accepted via our website in the future.
 Portfolio will be available on our website (COMING SOON!).
 ***